NotoriousRebel/RailRoadBandit/README.md

 This tool allows you to read arbitrary files from vulnerable web servers that run ruby on rails.
 ## CVE-2019-5418

-Due to ruby renders files this allows for file content disclosure.
+Due to how ruby renders files this can allow for file content disclosure.
-Specially crafted accept headers in combination with calls to 'render file' can cause arbitrary files on the target server to be rendered, disclosing file contents.
+By specially crafted accept headers in combination with calls to 'render file' can cause arbitrary files on the target server to be rendered, disclosing file contents.

 To read more visit: [More Information on CVE](https://chybeta.github.io/2019/03/16/Analysis-for%E3%80%90CVE-2019-5418%E3%80%91File-Content-Disclosure-on-Rails/)